Teriks/pake/docs/source/subprocess.rst

 having to handle an exception such as with :py:meth:`subprocess.check_call` from pythons built in subprocess module.

-In addition if an exception is thrown, pake will be able to print comprehensible error output about the location of the exception to the task IO queue same as the other functions dealing with processes in the task context;  Without printing a huge stack trace.
+In addition, if an exception is thrown, pake will be able to print comprehensible error info about the location of the exception to the task IO queue while avoiding a huge stack trace.
+The same is true for the other functions dealing with processes in the task context.

 Examples: